HapticFinance/docs/content/glossary.md

 ## LP token

-A token representing a share in the liquidity of an AMM pool
+A token representing a share in the liquidity of an AMM pool.

 ## Protocol owned liquidity (POL)